dotHTM/Teenage/README.md

 With [auto_upgrade](http://wbond.net/sublime_packages/package_control/settings/) enabled, Package Control will keep all installed packages up-to-date!

+#### Installation via git

+1. Find your Packages folder with *Browse Packages* from the Command Palette.
+1. Clone <https://github.com/dotHTM/Teenage.git> into your Packages folder

 #### Manual Installation

 1. Download a `.sublime-color-scheme` file of choice